NorthStarUAS/Simulator/docs/FCS_ex1.md

 Now let's plug in some real world numbers to see what we get:

-* We want to command a +5 deg/sec roll rate (0.08726 rad/sec)
+* We want to command a +5 deg/s roll rate (0.08726 rad/s)
-* We are currently flying at 50 mps (about 100 kts)
+* We are currently flying at 50 m/s (about 100 kts)

 $$
 (7949.1*0.08726 + 247.9) / (1.225*0.5*50*50) = 0.61489
 $$

-This means to achieve a 5 deg/sec roll rate, we need to command the ailerons to a position of 0.61 on a normalized range of [-1, 1].
-If our true aileron deflection range is +/- 10 degrees, then a 6.1 degree deflection gives us our 5 deg/sec roll rate.
+This means to achieve a 5 deg/s roll rate, we need to command the ailerons to a position of 0.61 on a normalized range of [-1, 1].
+If our true aileron deflection range is +/- 10 degrees, then a 6.1 degree deflection gives us our 5 deg/s roll rate.

-* At 75 mps (approx. 150 kts) the computed deflection is only 0.27 (2.7 degrees
+* At 75 m/s (approx. 150 kts) the computed deflection is only 0.27 (2.7 degrees
   in our example.)
 This is because as airspeed increases, dynamic pressure increases (by velocity squared!) and so the aileron can generate the same amount of force with less deflection.
-* At 35 mps (approx. 70 kts) the computed deflection is 1.25 (out of range! beyond our hard stop.)
+* At 35 m/s (approx. 70 kts) the computed deflection is 1.25 (out of range!
+  beyond our hard stop.)
 This means we would go to full deflection, but not be able to fully achieve the commanded roll rate.
 Usually this is ok, the airplane still flies like an airplane and the pilot (or autopilot!) just has